Guest PostRestaurant RecommendationsTaste

 They offer 50 Flavours of ice cream and sorbet

-Hours and opening days change with the seasons, check the website for details.
+Hours and opening days change with the seasons.
+Check the website for details.

 Ansouis

-Perched on a craggy outcrop with its back to the Mistral wind, Ansouis is a gem of a village in Provence’s Vaucluse that deserves its status as one of les Plus Beaux Villages de France.
+Perched on a craggy outcrop with its back to the Mistral wind, Ansouis is a gem of a village in Provence’s Vaucluse that deserves its status as one of Les Plus Beaux Villages de France.
 Ansouis sits in the heart of intertwined vineyards and endless olive trees.
 Walk the narrow laneways to the top of the village, by the church, for expansive views of the Grand Luberon range and the Durance River Valley.
-Physically elevated above the main route between Aix-en-Provence and Apt, the fortified hamlet’s residents were provided visibility to movement in the area during the Middle Ages.
+Physically elevated above the main route between Aix-en-Provence and Apt, the fortified hamlet’s residents were provided visibility to movement during the Middle Ages.

 Ansouis Visitor Tips

-Parking can be challenging at busy times of the year, but the village is small, so once you find a spot, it’s not far away from the old town.
+Parking can be challenging at busy times of the year, but the village is small, so once you find a spot, it’s not far from the old town.

 The market takes place on Sunday mornings.